 Posted by marilynch

-Greening Live Music–Zimride to Big Sur, plus House Concerts in Monterey County
+Biking the Big Sur Coast – Plus Greening Live Music, and House Concerts in Monterey County

 Patrons of the Big Sur River Inn restaurant were pleased to know about the discounts there on Thursdays for people who bike, since the restaurant is a participant in the countywide HER Helmet Thursdays project.

-Great news!
-A new effort to green up live music in Monterey County is underway.
+In 2011, an effort to green up live music in Monterey County got underway.
 Magnus Toren of the Henry Miller Library and Britt Govea of Folk Yeah have teamed up with Zimride so ridesharing can happen to the Miller shows.

 Support their eco-minded effort by participating!
 Click here to offer a ride or look for a ride to the Henry Miller Library shows.